chauhoang99/2025_July_data_merging_test/README.md

 - Unit tests that cover over 80% of the code.
 - Manually test the scraper.
 - Manually test the API call.

+# What can be better

+- Increase data quality control by implementing source priority for each attribute.
+For example we can say descriptions from patagonia are always better than the others so we will proritise descriptions from patagonia.